quintabel23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular files (not the directories)
+Display lines containing the pattern “root” and 3 lines after them in the file